-Bet you didn’t know that Vietnam is a rising start in the craft beer scene did you?
-We didn’t either until we had the opportunity to spend 3 weeks in Saigon and sampled as many local brews as we could.
+Bet you didn’t know that Vietnam is a rising star in the craft beer scene, did you?
+We didn’t either until we first visited Saigon in 2018 and sampled as many local brews as we could.
+(Fast forward to 2019 and we’re living here!)
 The Saigon beer scene rivals that of any city in the US, and they are just getting started!

 Expats from all over the world have relocated to this large, metropolitan city to experiment with local flavors like passion fruit, dragon fruit, and beetroot.
-You’ll find some beers are quite similar to what you’d find at home, while others are unlike anything you’ve ever tasted before.
+You’ll find some craft beers and breweries in Saigon are quite similar to what you’d find at home, while others are unlike anything you’ve ever tasted before.
 Tasting rooms are large, modern, lively, and full of foreigners and locals alike.
 Many also serve delectable bar snacks and have lively rooftop patios, perfect for an afternoon of beer sampling.